|

 either cover their ears or have their mouth or eyes covered by duct

 tape, with the intent to get people to stop and notice.
+It turns out

 that Aldo